EsethuElsie/DIGITAL-PORTFOLIO3/README.md

 - ✅ Structuring messages for clarity and intention
 - ✅ Ability to communicate confidently and professionally in a workplace context

 ---

-## 📥 How to View
-Simply click on the file in this folder or open it directly from the table above once uploaded.

----
 # 💬 Business Communication – STAR Reflection

 ### ⭐ **Situation**
-During the Work Readiness Programme, we were required to draft a formal business email responding to a workplace scenario involving a client query.
+When I first joined Masebo Networks I was given a task to create a survey for companies that might be interested in doing WIL internships.

 ### 🎯 **Task**
-My task was to write a clear, professional, and well-structured email that addressed the client’s concern while maintaining a respectful tone.
+My task was to find out if there are companies interested on WIL and finding out their struggles with not implementing or even feedback from the ones that already did.
+It was also my responsibility to make sure that my daily reports reflected accurate project updates so that my supervisor and the rest of the team could make informed decisions.

 ### 🛠️ **Action**

-I applied the principles taught in the session by:
-- Using a **professional greeting and subject line**
-- Keeping the **tone polite and solution-focused**
-- Structuring the message using **short, clear paragraphs**
-- Ending with a **professional closing and call-to-action**
+To address this, I introduced a survey internally first before putting in on LinkedIn and any available platforms.
+By maintaining open communication lines, I ensured that information flowed efficiently.
 ### 🎉 **Result**
 I received positive feedback for my tone and structure, and I learned how important clarity and professionalism are in business communication.
-This improved my confidence in writing formal emails and responding professionally in workplace scenarios.
+This improved my confidence in writing formal emails and responding professionally in workplace scenarios.The implementation of these strategies significantly reduced miscommunication and improved overall productivity.
+My supervisor commended my initiative and attention to detail in streamlining project updates.
+Through this experience, I learned that effective business communication is about being proactive, organized, and clear — qualities that I will continue to apply in future professional settings.

 ---